 I received an email from Jim, a reader who had purchased a Bosch Universal Plus.
 He had questions about my Whole Wheat Bread Recipe.
-He asked what type of yeast I use and where I purchase dough enhancer.
-I thought these questions might be of interest to others.
+He asked what type of yeast I use and where I purchase dough enhancer and I thought these questions might be of interest to others.

 - 3 Tbsp. pure vitamin C powder

 - 3 Tbsp. cornstarch organic

 Mix all ingredients together and store in an airtight container.

 Use 1 Tbsp. of dough enhancer for a 4 loaf recipe.
 Adjust the amount when making more or less loaves.